A Transgender Student’s Guide to Shopping, Applying And Paying For College

 Read more about Student Loans – Comparing All Student Loan Programs

 Being a member of the LGBTQ+ community opens doors for many outside scholarships.
-You can start by searching applicable keywords using your myCAP Scholar subscription.
-Some additional resources that you can use to find such opportunities include:
+You can start by searching applicable keywords using your MyCAP Scholar subscription.
+Some additional resources that you can use to find transgender student scholarships include:

 The Bottom Line

 While the college planning process can be daunting for all students, being a transgender student puts a few extra hurdles in your path.
 Just take it one step at a time and reach out for help from a qualified source, such as an advisor from MyCAP, when you need it.